wanderanimrod/Utraffic-Client--Sim-Engine/app/ideas.md

+Refactor make_full_vehicle_snapshot to take snapshot_id instead of vehicle id and timestamp

 We should add data points to data server (and hence to the graph) in batches and not a data point at time to save on the look up time for the appropriate graph to add it to